 Different Hydrangea Plants

-Bigleaf hydrangea – Let’s start with popular bigleaf hydrangea and introduce the two, very different hydrangea plants within this species.
+Bigleaf hydrangea – Let’s start with popular bigleaf hydrangea and introduce the two, very different hydrangea plants within this family.
 Remember that these are the shrubs with flowers that change colors depending on the soil acidity.
 Everyone knows the mophead hydrangea variety (Hydrangea macrophylla), with its full orbs of blossoms.
-There’s also a second, very lovely type of bigleaf known as lacecap (Hydrangea macrophylla normalis).
+There’s also a second, very lovely type of bigleaf known as lacecap (Hydrangea serrata).
 The blossom is a flat disk, with a round “cap” of smaller flowers in the center surrounded by a fringe of larger, showier flowers.

 That is only the beginning.
 Other popular types of hydrangeas include two types that are native to this country: the easy-to-grow smooth hydrangea and stunning oakleaf hydrangea.

 Smooth hydrangea – Smooth hydrangea (Hydrangea arborescens) is an understory plant and prefers some shade and lots of moisture.
 It grows as a rounded shrub and gets to 5 feet (1.5 m.) high and wide, with huge white flower clusters.
 The top cultivar is 'Annabelle,' with flower heads up to 12 inches (31 cm.) across.

 Oakleaf hydrangea – Oakleaf (Hydrangea quercifolia) is one of the few hydrangea varieties to offer brilliant fall color as the leaves turn to scarlet and burgundy.
 Its lobed leaves look like extremely large and attractive oak leaves, and the plant grows to 8 feet (2 m.) tall.
 The white flowers are large and abundant, white when they first open into conical flower heads but maturing to a pinky mauve.